-The Credit Union accounts for leases in accordance with the Financial Accounting Standards Board (FASB) ASC 842, Leases.
 The Credit Union determines if an arrangement is a lease at inception.
-Operating leases are included in other assets and accrued expenses and other liabilities in the consolidated statements of financial condition.
+Operating leases are included in Other Assets and Accrued Expenses and Other Liabilities in the consolidated statements of financial condition.

 Right-of-use (ROU) assets represent the Credit Union's right to use an underlying asset for the lease term and lease liabilities represent the Credit Union's obligation to make lease payments arising from the lease.
 ROU assets and lease liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
 Lease terms may include options to extend or terminate the lease when it is reasonably certain that the Credit Union will exercise that option.
 Lease expense for operating lease payments is recognized on a straight-line basis over the lease term.
 The Credit Union has elected to recognize payments for short-term leases with a lease term of 12 months or less as expense as incurred and these leases are not included as lease liabilities or right of use assets on the consolidated statements of financial condition.